Frequently Asked Questions

 SIDES E-Response in Pennsylvania requires submission of the enrollment form, a working Internet connection, a SIDES employer account and an employee who will enter the needed information for the response.
 When the department receives the completed enrollment form, an email with further instructions will be sent to the employer email address that was provided on the enrollment form.

 SIDES requires programming to connect an employer’s or TPAs internal IT system to the SIDES central broker.
-Please visit the SIDES website
+Please visit the

 for additional information about participating in SIDES for TPAs and large employers.